 "”"it acts as a threat multiplier in regions which are already fragile""”but also in decades if not centuries of poverty.
 Unlike much of Asia, where the Green Revolution

 helped raise the incomes of the rural poor, spurring development, most of Africa has seen no similar effort in recent decades and no similar rise.
 "The world's poorest are getting poorer."

 Ricardo Stuckert/Agencia Brasil

 But not Malawi.
 Over the past two years the country has gone from a maize importer to exporter.
 Government reforms spurred the success: market reforms, new roads, fertilizer subsidies.
-That kind of success is what AGRA and Annan hope to replicate continent-wide, reversing the decades-long trend of population growth outstripping food production.
-"Agricultural growth does four times more for the incomes of the extreme poor than growth in other sectors," Annan notes, citing a recent World Bank report.
+That kind of success is what AGRA and Annan hope to replicate continent-wide, reversing the decades-long trend of population growth outstripping food production

 Of course, it has been argued that the Green Revolution in Asia was not an unalloyed boon, leading to environmental degradation and agricultural centralization in some cases, but it is clear that hunger is still a scourge in Africa and anything that provides a more secure food supply"”especially in light of a more unpredictable, unstable climate, such as the rains on which must of African agriculture relies"”would be good.
 The Green Revolution in Asia certainly did that.

 The answer also lies in more globalization, not less, Annan argues, such as opening world markets to African crops.
 African farmers are not benefiting from global grain prices